redawg/eda-demo/README.md

    > You have a DE now.
 We're getting closer to saving this little feller. :ghost:

-7. Just like how AAP Controller has projects to pull in you playbooks, EDA has projects to pull in your rulebooks.
+7. Just like how AAP Controller has projects to pull in your playbooks, EDA has projects to pull in your rulebooks.
 So let's do that.
    > Go to projects and then create project
    ![Alt text](<Screenshot from 2023-10-04 23-56-51.png>)
 8. Fill in the information.